This section covers frequently asked questions relating to professional registration.

 In certain circumstances, you may appeal against the decision.
 Appeals may be submitted that identify:

 Any appeal must be received within three months of receipt of the letter advising you that you are not eligible for registration.
-If you request an appeal, you will need to write to the IET, clearly and concisely setting out the reasons for your appeal, together with any evidence of your claims.
+If you wish to appeal please contact the IET on email@example.com.
+An Appeal application form will be sent to you to allow you to clearly and concisely set out the grounds for your appeal, together with any evidence of your claims.
 There is an appeal fee, which is refundable if the appeal is successful.

 If you wish to transfer your professional registration to the IET from another institution, you will be required to submit either an application form, or a good quality cv.
 This should be verified by a supporter who is preferably a registered engineer, or if one is not available, someone who is familiar with the content of your work, such as your line manager.
 Your application will be reviewed by a registration panel and if any further information is required, you will be contacted by a staff member.
 You will also need to ensure that your Engineering Council subscription and membership payments are up to date with your current institution.
 A fee is payable for transfer of registration.
 If the panel decides that a professional review interview is necessary, to help them understand your role in greater detail, a further administration fee will be requested.